reflectoring/reflectoring.github.io/_posts/2020-06-29-what-is-aws.md

 AWS resources are bound either to a region, to an AZ, or are global.

 ## Run Virtual Machines with EC2
-Next, we create our VM (Virtual Machine) to run applications. **[EC2 (Elastic Compute Cloud)](https://aws.amazon.com/ec2/features) is the service used to create and run VMs.** We create the VM as an EC2 instance using a pre-built machine image from AWS (AMI - Amazon Machine Image) or a custom machine image.
+Next, we create our VM (Virtual Machine) to run our applications. **[EC2 (Elastic Compute Cloud)](https://aws.amazon.com/ec2/features) is the service used to create and run VMs.** We create the VM as an EC2 instance using a pre-built machine image from AWS (AMI - Amazon Machine Image) or a custom machine image.

 **A machine image is similar to a pre-built template containing the operating system with some pre-configured applications installed over it.** For example, we can use a machine image for Windows 2016 server with SQL Server or an RHEL Linux with Docker for creating our EC2 instance.